open-mmlab/mmsegmentation/.dev/log_collector/readme.md

 Automatically collect logs and write the result in a json file or markdown file.

-If there are several .log.json files in one folder, Log Collector assumes that the .log.json files other than the first one is resume from the preceding .log.json file.
-Log Collector returns the result considering all .log.json files.
+If there are several `.log.json` files in one folder, Log Collector assumes that the `.log.json` files other than the first one are resume from the preceding `.log.json` file.
+Log Collector returns the result considering all `.log.json` files.

 ## Usage: